When you hear the words “Nonprofit Board Meeting,” what comes to mind? How do you feel?

 Again, if you already have a Board in place and do not have job descriptions, you (as a Board) need to discuss these items and get them created, agreed upon, and signed as soon as possible.

-You’ll need specific descriptions for specific roles (President, Secretary, Treasurer, and any other officers you have on your Board) as well as a job description for general Board members.
+You’ll need specific descriptions for specific roles (President, Secretary, Treasurer, and any other officers you have on your Board) as well as a job description for general Board members that includes a phrase about attending meetings.

 Without these two things in place, you may struggle, so it’s best to get these nailed down as quickly as you can.